Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Introduction to Amazon EC2 lab/README.md

 +   In left navigation pane, choose Instances.
 Next to your Web-Server, select the  check box.
 +   From the Instance state  dropdown menu, choose Start instance.

+####    Task 5: Exploring EC2 limits
+Amazon EC2 provides different resources that you can use.
+These resources include images, instances, volumes, and snapshots.
+When you create an AWS account, there are default limits on these resources on a per-Region basis.